 As its’ name implies Hawthorn contains many thorns up its branches which can give a good prick.
-If you’re on blood thinning medication is not advised to eat lots of this plant, consult your doctor for this.
+If you’re on blood-thinning medication are not advised to eat lots of this plant, consult your doctor for this.

 Could be confused with